- The Beholding the Definition of Marriage

 In this passage, a covenant’s ethos forms an identity in God’s work.
 His actions point to a covenantal character, which pursues one’s beloved diligently in a sacrificial way to promote relationship and further unity.
 The Lord’s statement I will establish my covenant with you, and you shall know that I am the Lord, 63 that you may remember and be confounded, and never open your mouth again because of your shame, when I atone for you for all that you have done, – declares a mutual belonging together despite shortcomings.
 The divine sacrificial lover takes the opportunity to move toward further oneness with his beloved bride.
 So, she may say, My beloved is mine, and I am his.

-When we realize our loving God’s covenant nature, we can understand how he continually and sacrificially pursues us as his beloved.
+When we realize our loving God’s covenant nature, then something profound occurs.
+We can understand how he continually and sacrificially pursues us as his beloved.
 In defining a covenant marriage, we need to look at how he interacts with us.

 John Witte, Jr.’s book From Sacrament to Contract gives an excellent scope of the historical meaning of marriage throughout Church History.